mysociety/popit.poplus.org/docs/popolo-import-export.md

 ---
 layout: docs
-title: Popolo import and export
+title: Popolo export
 ---

-## Contents
-{:.no_toc}

-- This will be replaced by a Table of contents
-{:toc}

-## Export

 ### Export all data

 To export all data from your instance, just visit `/api/v0.1/export.json`.
 This will give you a copy of the data in your instance in [Popolo][] format.
 See the [JSON Format](#json-format) section for more details on how this file is formatted.
+If your data is in multiple languages then this will only export the default language.
+To export other languages see the [next section](#export-data-in-a-particular-language).

     GET /api/v0.1/export.json